-I’m David, a software engineer from Scotland, with an interest in systems
+I’m a software engineer from Scotland, with an interest in systems

 davidtwco around the internet.

-#[non_exhaustive] attribute from RFC 2008 and polymorphisation, a code-size/compile-time
+attribute from RFC 2008; polymorphisation, a code-size/compile-time

 I’ve also contributed to other open source projects, such as NixOS - a reproducible Linux distribution - and Zulip - a real-time chat application with threading.
 You can find an exhaustive list of my open source contributions on GitHub.

-I work within the infrastructure team at Codeplay Software, where I’m responsible for the continuous integration infrastructure and lead the effort to make the core infrastructure reproducible.
-In addition, I’ve been a compiler engineer on engineering projects at Codeplay where I’ve worked with LLVM, Clang, SPIR-V and NVPTX.
+Previously, I’ve worked within the infrastructure team at Codeplay Software, where I was responsible for the continuous integration infrastructure and led the effort to make the core infrastructure reproducible.
+In addition, I was a compiler engineer on engineering projects at Codeplay where I worked with LLVM, Clang, SPIR-V and NVPTX.

 You can download my curriculum vitae here.